Inflow-Music-Co/flow-social-token/README.md

 In order to run the demo example you only have to run `make` in the example folder of this project The emulator will be run in memory.

-## Credits

-This project is a rewrite of https://github.com/versus-flow/go-flow-tooling

 ## Inflow Social Token Overview

 Each Social Token registered through the controller contract by an admin must be initialised with the following data